Essential barrier height and a probabilistic approach in characterizing potential landscape: Conclusion and further discussions

 \section{Conclusion and further discussions}

-This paper investigates the relations between the landscape of a multi-dimensional potential function and the coupling time distributions of the overdamped Langevin system with respect to the given potential.
-This is motivated by the fact that the exponential tail of the coupling time distribution gives a lower bound of the spectral gap of the Fokker-Planck operator of the overdamped Langevin dynamics.
-It has been known for a long time that some global information can be inferred from the spectrum of a differential operator, such as detailed by the famous problem ``Can one hear the shape of a drum?" in \cite{kac1966}.
-As expected, certain connections between the shape of the landscape and the coupling time distributions are established.
+This paper investigates the relationship between the geometry of a multi-dimensional potential landscape and the distributions of coupling time for the overdamped Langevin system associated with the potential.
+This study is motivated by the fact that the exponential tail of the coupling time distribution provides a lower bound for the spectral gap of the Fokker-Planck operator governing the Langevin dynamics.
+It has long been believed that certain geometric properties of a region can be inferred from the spectrum of an associated differential operator, as famously illustrated by Kac's question \cite{kac1966}, ``Can one hear the shape of a drum?"
+In a similar spirit, this work takes a preliminary step toward understanding the structure of a potential landscape by establishing connections between its geometry and the statistical properties of coupling times.